akivaron/miminium/README.md

+Now you can use this project for your studies or participate in the hacktoberfest contest, you can make a Pull Request here.
+I will review and merge your code.

 # Discontinued
 I decided to discontinue the development of this templates to concentrate my efforts on other projects.
 I would be very grateful, if you want to continue this project in another repository.
 Thanks. :)